brakulla/brutils/README.md

 This a utility library consisting solutions that I came up for different projects, that I think can be reused in other projects.

+`brutils` is a header only library.
+You can copy-paste the headers only, or use `cmake` to embed it in your project.

+`src` folder includes only dummy test project.
+Do not use them, they are rapidly written just to prove the headers are working.

+If you want to report an issue, do so by opening an issue through GitHub.

+### string_utils
+Static functions to ease string manipulations.
+Just a few of them.
+To be increased as long as I continue development in C++.

+### timer
+Very simple timer.
+Runs on its own thread and calls slot function given with `notify(std::function)` function on timeout.
+To be developed further as any development need occurs.

+### queue_pc
+Producer consumer queue.
+Only aim is to provide safe way to pass data between threads.

 ### br_threaded_object
 `br_threaded_object` is a fully implemented class, meant to be inherited by other classes.
 It creates a new thread on creation, and runs itself on newly created thread with event loop.
 It also provides signal-slot mechanism.